GGgRain/Unreal-Joint/README.md

 > [!NOTE]
 > Joint is a "General Purpose Modular Playback System" that can be used on the many range and system, so we expand its range with sub-plugins for each category.
-> And currently we support "Advanced Narrative System" expansion in the form of **Joint Native**, and many others can come along, or you can make your own usage with the framework.
+> And currently we support "Advanced Narrative System" extension in the form of **Joint Native**, and many others can come along, or you can make your own usage with the framework.

 Do you like the dialogue production of Animal Crossing, or the dialogue system of The Witcher 3?
 Or do you want to create your own unique dialogue system?
 Check out **Joint Native**.